Gmoschonas/Gmoschonas/README.md

-# Gerasimos Moschonas | Junior Software Developer
+# Gerasimos Moschonas | Software Developer

 I am a recent **BSc Computing (Artificial Intelligence)** graduate from the University of Essex (Aegean College, 2024), specializing in **full-stack web development**, **cross-platform mobile applications**, and **AI/ML solutions**.
 With professional experience at **KMK Marine Consultants** and a robust portfolio of university and personal projects, I am eager to contribute to innovative software solutions.